Why scuba buddy checking is important and how to remember what to check using an acronym or mnemonic

 Have your buddy check that your air tank valve is fully open and you check your buddy’s too.
 Never over-open the tank valve and I always recommend to open it fully and turn it back a quarter turn.

-When you are checking your buddy’s air, have them take a few full breaths from the regulator.
-As they do so, watch their air pressure gauge.
+When you check your buddy’s air have them take a few full breaths from the regulator.
+As they do so watch their air pressure gauge.
 The gauge’s needle should remain steady and shouldn’t drop.
-If it does, then something could be wrong, which is likely to be something as simple as your air is not turned on.
+If it does, then something could be wrong.
+This is likely to be something as simple as your air is not turned on.
 The same check should be carried out for your buddy’s alternate air supply or octopus.

 Once you’ve checked your buddy’s air supply on their main regulator and their alternative air supply, switch and get them to check yours with your breathing from your own regulators.

-It’s a myth that turning the air valve back a quarter turn is responsible for some diver deaths.
-This small amount of turn has no affect on the airflow and is something I’ve done for nearly 30 years of scuba diving.
+Pro diver tip: It’s a myth that turning the air valve back a quarter turn is responsible for some diver deaths.
+This small amount of turn has no affect on the airflow and is something I’ve done for over 30 years of scuba diving.

 Step 5: F-Final pre-dive safety check